 And then you look at a little deeper into the USA Today poll and everything in between.

-These these poll numbers are devastating.
+These poll numbers are devastating.

 You know, if you look at this USA Today poll, you know, Biden has lost a whopping 31 points with Hispanic American voters.

-and then when we get to the convention, you know, up till that point, Democrats, I think are going to be very capable of making a last minute switcher roo, but I don't think based on these poll numbers in USA Today that it's gonna be Kamala Harris, because her numbers are lower than his numbers.
+of making a last-minute switcheroo, but I don't think based on these poll numbers in USA Today, that it's going to be Kamala Harris because her numbers are lower than his numbers.

-Uh Matt Towery is with Insider Advantage, and Robert Cahely is back with us with the Trafalgar Group.
+Anyway, joining us now as we take a snapshot, kicking off the new year, Matt Towery is with Insider Advantage, and Robert Cahaly is back with us with the Trafalgar Group.

-Glad you're with us and uh welcome to our new broadcasting home, my new uh home in the state of Florida.
+And welcome to our new broadcasting home, my new home in the state of Florida.

 Yeah, no, I'm welcoming you, Hannity.